Rehabilitation and Secondary Prevention

 Jean Harris Central PHO

-Ruth Davidson CDHB
+Ruth Davison CDHB

-For more information, or if you would like to be on our mailing list, please contact
+For more information, or if you would like to be on our mailing list, please contact Cate Shepherd

 The Heart Foundation works closely with health professionals to share evidence-based guidelines, materials and resources to support quality practice and heart healthcare.
 They also run a number of courses to help with your professional development.